novumhouse/olx_scraper_gohighlevel/hetzner_deployment_guide.md

 ### Python Environment Configuration

-Python 3.11 or later provides the recommended runtime environment for your OLX scraper application.
+Python 3.11 or later provides the recommended runtime environment for your multi-client OLX scraper application.
 Ubuntu 22.04 includes Python 3.10 by default, which is compatible with the scraper requirements.
 Install the python3-pip package manager and python3-venv virtual environment tools to support proper dependency management and isolation.

 Virtual environment creation isolates your scraper's Python dependencies from system packages, preventing conflicts and ensuring reproducible deployments.
 Create a dedicated virtual environment in the application directory and activate it before installing any Python packages.